Alisha506/SpeedTyping/README.md

-This is a simple speed typing game coded entirly in HTML,CSS and Javascript.
-Here's how it works:
+Project Overview:

+The Speed Typing Game is an interactive web application developed entirely using HTML, CSS, and JavaScript.
+It provides users with an engaging typing challenge where they race against the clock to type out random quotes fetched via APIs accurately.
+The game offers dynamic feedback, highlighting any discrepancies between the player's input and the retrieved quote in real-time.

+Key Features:

+Dynamic Timer: The game features a timer that starts ticking as soon as the player initiates typing in the text box, adding an element of urgency to the challenge.

+Random Quote Generation: Utilizing APIs, the game fetches random quotes to serve as typing prompts, ensuring each gameplay session is unique.

-Once the player initiates typing in the text box, a timer starts ticking.
-The game fetches random quotes via APIs.
-As the player types, the program compares their input to the retrieved quote.
-Any discrepancies in letters or whitespaces trigger dynamic feedback: mismatched letters turn red and become underlined, while correct entries remain in a vibrant green hue.
+Real-Time Feedback: As the player types, the program dynamically compares their input to the retrieved quote, providing immediate feedback.
+Mismatched letters and whitespaces are visually highlighted in red and underlined, while correct entries are displayed in a vibrant green hue.

+Responsive Design: The game is designed to be responsive, ensuring optimal gameplay experience across various devices and screen sizes.

 Screenshots from the app:
 <img width="919" alt="image" src="https://github.com/Alisha506/SpeedTyping/assets/137915040/42f9e372-378c-445a-8872-bda7df9185f5">